The University of Newcastle

 The University of Newcastle has a comprehensive framework for managing health emergencies and business continuity.
 Our team is working closely with NSW Health to ensure our response reflects the most up-to-date University of Newcastle COVID-19 advice.

 As an increasingly health-conscious society drives change, the specialty areas of food science and human nutrition require people with a passion for innovative thinking.
 As a food scientist, you could work to develop new food products before they hit the consumer shelf, ensuring the foods we eat are more nutritionally balanced, safe to consume and desirable to purchase.
 With a Bachelor of Food Science and Human Nutrition you will stay up-to-date on the latest scientific developments and be equipped with the specialist knowledge and skills needed for a successful career in the food science, health and nutrition industries.

-Practical experience: Offered from our Central Coast campus, you will train in a test kitchen sponsored by Sara Lee Australia.
-This is an essential part of the product development process where you can initiate and test product concepts, reflecting how it’s done in the industry.
+Offered from our Central Coast campus (Ourimbah), you will train in the university’s Food Innovation Kitchen and Laboratory.
+You will design, test and analyse food products throughout the degree including labeling, marketing, nutritional and chemical composition, food safety and sensory analysis.
 There are also opportunities for work placement and field trips that enable you to apply real-life experiences to your studies and give you a competitive edge.

-Recommended studies: Biology, Chemistry, Mathematics.
+Recommended studies: Biology, Chemistry, Mathematics Advanced.
 If you have limited knowledge in these subjects you should enrol in bridging courses offered by the University's English Language and Foundation Studies Centre before you start the program.
-Bridging and enabling courses.